Joseph Esso

-Joseph Esso (born 10 December 1996) is a Ghanaian football striker for plays for MC Alger in the Algerian Ligue Professionnelle 1. and Ghana National Team.
+Joseph Esso (born 10 December 1996) is a Ghanaian footballer who plays as a forward for Malaysia Super League club Negeri Sembilan.

-He previously played for Ebusua Dwarfs, Accra Hearts of Oak. and Dreams F.C.
-He is the brother of Ghanaian footballer, Eric Esso.

 Club career

+Ebusua Dwarfs

 Esso played for Ebusua Dwarfs from 2016 to 2018 before signing for Accra Hearts of Oak in 2018.
 He made 25 appearances and scored 9 goals in the 2017 Ghanaian Premier League season to help the club finish fourth.

 Accra Hearts of Oak

-In 2018, after his contract expired, Esso joined Accra Hearts of Oak on a free transfer signing a 3-year contract with the club.
+On 19 February 2018, after his contract expired, Esso joined Accra Hearts of Oak on a free transfer signing a 3-year contract with the club.
 He played for Hearts for three seasons making 42 league appearances and scoring 11 goals.

-Dreams FC
+Dreams Dawu

 In 2020, Esso refused to extend his contract with Hearts after it expired.
 He was linked with a move to Sudanese club Al-Hilal.
-In August 2018, he signed a two-year deal with Dreams FC.
+On 21 August 2020, he signed a two-year deal with Dreams Dawu.

+MC Alger

+On 18 April 2021, Esso moved to Algerian Ligue Professionnelle 1 club MC Alger.
+He make his debut on 4 May in a 2–1 win over USM Bel Abbès.
+He scored his first goal for the club and also providing an assist in a 3–2 win over ES Sétif on 28 June.
+On the last matchday of the season, Esso captained the club where he went on to scored his first career hat-trick in a 4–4 draw against NA Hussein Dey on 24 August.

+Negeri Sembilan

+On 16 July 2025, Esso moved to Malaysia to sign with Malaysia Super League club Negeri Sembilan.
+He scored on his debut in a 5–3 lost to Johor Darul Ta'zim on 12 August.

 International career

-Esso featured for Ghana A' national football team, the Local Black Stars at the 2019 WAFU Cup of Nations scoring two goals to help Ghana place runner-up in the competition.
+Esso featured for Ghana A' national team, the Local Black Stars at the 2019 WAFU Cup of Nations scoring two goals to help Ghana place runner-up in the competition.
 He was named in the competition's team of the tournament and recognized as one top performers during the competition.

 Personal life

-Esso is the younger brother of fellow professional footballer Eric Esso.
+Esso is the younger brother of fellow professional footballer Eric Esso who is currently playing for Philippines Football League club Kaya–Iloilo as of 2025.